browserengineering/book/book/embeds.md

     window.postMessage("message contents", '*')

 will broadcast "message contents" to all other frames that choose to listen to it.
-A frame can listen to it by adding an event listener on its window.
+A frame can listen to it by adding an event listener on its `Window` object.
-A "message" event will fire on all other windows, which can be listened to as follows.
+A "message" event will fire on all other `Window`s, which can be listened to as follows.
 Note that in this case `window` is *not* the same object!
-It's the window object for some other frame.
+It's the `Window` object for some other frame.

     window.addEventListener("message", function(e) {
         console.log(e.data);
     });

-You can also pass data that is not a string---numbers and objects can also be sent across.
-This works via a *serialization* algorithm called [structured cloning][structured-clone].
-The algorithm converts a JavaScript object of arbitrary^[Mostly.
-For example, DOM notes cannot be sent across, because it's not OK to access the DOM in multiple threads, and that's something that is possible when there are different event loops in different frames.] structure to a sequence of raw bytes, which are *deserialized* on the other end into a new object that has the same structure.
+You can also pass data that is not a string, such as numbers and objects.
+It works via a *serialization* algorithm called [structured cloning][structured-clone].
+Structured cloning converts a JavaScript object of arbitrary^[Mostly.
+For example, DOM notes cannot be sent across, because it's not OK to access the DOM in multiple threads, and different event loops might be assigned different threads in a browser.] structure to a sequence of raw bytes, which are *deserialized* on the other end into a new object that has the same structure.